We are supporting the fight against COVID-19 in Mozambique by collecting survey data and testing public health interventions over the phone.

 We seek to support the Mozambican COVID-19 response, in collaboration with the government’s health research center for the central region, by following up on a study sample of a randomized controlled trial in Mozambique.
 Sample households will be contacted by phone and administered several rounds of surveys regarding COVID-19 knowledge, beliefs, and behavior.
 We will randomize novel over-the-phone interventions to test if we can encourage social distancing by accelerating changes in community norms and improve knowledge about COVID-19 via incentives and tailored feedback.
 Our findings will support the Mozambican response by informing policymakers of the public's COVID-19 knowledge and behaviors and on which public health messaging strategies are best to pursue given limited resources.

 The study was submitted to the American Economic Association’s RCT Registry on March 8, 2019, registration ID number AEARCTR-0005862: https://doi.org/10.1257/rct.5862-1.0.

-This project is funded by the J-PAL Innovation in Government Initiative, the UK Foreign, Commonwealth & Development Office, awarded through Innovation for Poverty Action’s Peace & Recovery Program, and the Michigan Institute for Teaching and Research in Economics Ulmer Fund.
+This project is funded by the J-PAL Innovation in Government Initiative through a grant from The Effective Altruism Global Health and Development Fund, the UK Foreign, Commonwealth & Development Office, awarded through Innovation for Poverty Action’s Peace & Recovery Program, and the Michigan Institute for Teaching and Research in Economics Ulmer Fund.